 New Albany is a somewhat small village located in the state of Ohio.
 With a population of 10,933 people and two constituent neighborhoods, New Albany is the 202nd largest community in Ohio.
-New Albany has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in New Albany was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local New Albany economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in New Albany, where the median household income is $203,409.00.

 New Albany home prices are not only among the most expensive in Ohio, but New Albany real estate also consistently ranks among the most expensive in America.

 New Albany is a decidedly white-collar village, with fully 94.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Albany is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in New Albany who work in management occupations (21.13%), sales jobs (15.53%), and healthcare (15.33%).

 Also of interest is that New Albany has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in New Albany telecommute to their jobs.
 Overall, about 9.14% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.